10,000 Albertans evacuated due to wildfires

 They were told to gather important documents and medication, plus food, water and other supplies for three days.

+Previously -- after midnight on Thursday -- residents on Elinor Lake Road, Victoria Trail, Small Face Drive and Lameman Drive began evacuating.

-An evacuation registration centre is being set up at the Multi-Purpose Hall across from the Band Office.
+An evacuation registration centre was set up at the Multi-Purpose Hall across from the Band Office.

 ATHABASCA COUNTY

-An alert was issued at 11:22 p.m.
-Thursday for a wildfire burning about 10 km northeast of the town of Athabasca, about 140 kilometres north of Edmonton.
+An evacuation order was issued at 11:22 p.m.
+Thursday because of a wildfire burning about 10 km northeast of the town of Athabasca, about 140 kilometres north of Edmonton.

 "Everyone on Range Road 214 and 215, north of Township Road 674 to the Athabasca River must evacuate now," the alert said.